mark-watson/PythonAIBook/manuscript/SymbolicMath.md

   but every answer is approximate, valid only at a single point, and carries floating-point rounding error.
 - *Symbolic* computation operates on *expressions themselves*.
-It applies the rules of algebra — the product rule, the chain rule, the power rule — as transformations on expression trees, producing exact results such as `d/dx (x²) = 2x` and `∫ x² dx = x³/3`.
+It applies the rules of algebra (the product rule, the chain rule, the power rule) as transformations on expression trees, producing exact results such as `d/dx (x²) = 2x` and `∫ x² dx = x³/3`.